|2||Odzak, Federation of B&H|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Sarajevo air is currently 2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Sarajevo is currently 3.4 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|